ibm-cloud-docs/resiliency/services_region.md

 | Secondary Subnets | ![Checkmark icon](../icons/checkmark-icon.svg) |
 | Virtual Router Appliance | ![Checkmark icon](../icons/checkmark-icon.svg) |
 {: row-headers}
-{: caption="Table 16.
-Asia Pacific infrastructure availability - Singapore" caption-side="top"}
+{: caption="Asia Pacific infrastructure availability - Singapore" caption-side="top"}
 {: #iaas-table13}
 {: tab-title="Singapore"}
 {: tab-group="Asia Pacific"}
 {: class="comparison-tab-table"}
 {: summary="Use the buttons for the countries to change the context of the table.
 This table has row and column headers.
 The row headers identify the service.
 The column headers identify where that service is located.
 To understand where a service is located in the table, navigate to the row, and find the for the location you are interested in."}